 Crossroads of Cultures

-- Go on a three-day trek in the foothills of the Himalaya
+- Go on a three-day trek in the majestic Himalaya.

-- Participate in a Buddhist ceremony with Tibetan monks
+- Experience a Buddhist ceremony alongside Tibetan monks.

 Choose one of these projects and delve further into your area of interest:

 Numbering more than one billion people, India's diverse population is made up of Hindus, Muslims, Jains, Christians, and Buddhists who live side by side in remarkable harmony.
 Such rich cultural and spiritual diversity is evident in the animated streets of New Delhi and the quiet temples of the Himalaya.
 Northern India is scattered with majestic vestiges of the past, from the Taj Mahal to the palaces of Jaipur.
 Immerse yourself in the intriguing cultures of India as you pursue an On Assignment project of your choice—Photography or Cultural Geography.

 New DelhiDays 1-3.
 Begin in New Delhi where the sheer density of people in the chaotic slums contrasts sharply with the elegant districts patronized by India's emerging middle class.
 Spend two days exploring the incredible sites of the city—many of them declared UNESCO World Heritage sites.
 Meander through the maze of streets in Old Delhi and the pavilions of the Red Fort.
 Visit the immense Jama Masjid mosque, Humayun's Tomb, and the soaring Qutb Minar tower.
 Then set out in teams and dive into your On Assignment projects.